toraritte/knowledge-gaps/nix/expressions-vs-derivations-vs-closures.md

 ![Flow diagram of derivation creation](./figure_2-12.png)

+For example, the Nix expression to build the `Hello` package in Figure 2.6,

-Taking Figure 2.6 as an example,
+> Figure 2.6
+>
 > ```nix
 > {stdenv, fetchurl, perl}:
 >